The Okunoin Cemetery in Koyasan is the largest cemetery in Japan with over 200,000 graves of Buddhist Monks and important people such as warlords.

 Before entering the Koyasan temple complexes you wash your hands with water, like mentioned earlier.

 Koyasan can be visited as a day trip from Osaka or Kyoto.
-It took just over 1 and a half hours by train from Osaka to Mount Koya.
+It took just over one and a half hours by train from Osaka to Mount Koya.

 The last train back from Mount Koya to Osaka is around 21.30 so If you want to stay late to see the cemetery at night then go to the temple area first (which is before the cemetery anyway upon entering Koyasan),spend a few hours there, then walk 20 minutes to the start of Okunoin.